-1. Assist participant(s) with identifying safe, caring, and supportive adult(s) interested in providing housing through a "host family" placement.

-- 2. Assist participant with engaging with the adult supporter in a discussion regarding a host family placement. - Discuss host placement with participant and if agreed, participant will be placed at or maintain this placement type. - 4.
-Survey the host family site with the participant to ensure it is safe and habitable, as defined by the Department of Housing and Urban Development standards (e.g., smoke alarm and carbon monoxide detector).
-In addition, host families will be fingerprinted to ensure hosted homes are safe space for the youth. - 5.
-Teach or demonstrate to the participant how to evaluate and assess future housing options when functioning independently in the future. - 6.
+- 1. Assist participant(s) identify safe, caring, and supportive adult(s) interested in providing housing through a "host family" placement. - 2.
+Assist participant(s) engage with the adult supporter in a discussion regarding a host family placement. - 3.
+Discuss host placement with participant and if agreed, facilitate placement and maintenance of the host placement. - 4.
+Survey the host family site with the participant to ensure it is safe and habitable, as defined by the Department of Housing and Urban Development standards (e.g., smoke alarm and carbon monoxide detector). - 5.
+Teach or demonstrate to the participant how to evaluate and assess future housing options independently in the future. - 6.
 Interview the host family to ensure they are prepared to support the young-adult and if necessary, provide informational training sessions, and insight on how to manage challenges, to support the host family in serving this population. - 7.
-Contractor will establish a Host Family Agreement that will function as a lease. - 8.
-Contractor will review and explain the lease agreement with participant in order to provide real-life experience that will help them successfully navigate future and more independent housing options. - 9.
-Contractor will meet with the young-adult and host family to review program information and review and sign the Host Family Agreement. - 10.
-Meet with participant and host family to review program information, the Host Family Agreement, and sign the Agreement. - 11.
+Establish a Host Family Agreement that will function as a lease. - 8.
+Review and explain the lease agreement with participant to provide real-life experience that will help them successfully navigate future and more independent housing options. - 9.
+Meet with participant and host family to review program information, the Host Family Agreement, and sign the Agreement. - 10.
 Meet with participant and host family in the home at least once per quarter.
-The purpose of the meeting will be to check-in on the placement, identify what is going well and what can be improved, and recognize participant's achievements. - 12.
-Help participant nurture the host-family placements in order to promote permanency and/or a positive, lifelong connection. - 13.
-Serve as the point of contact for the host family and be available to respond to their questions or concerns. - 14.
-Continue to maintain their role as a trauma-informed, solution-focused advocate for participants as they navigate through challenges or concerns that arise while in their living arrangement.
-Contractor will facilitate a mutually agreed upon solution between host family and participant whenever possible. - 15.
-Contractor will ensure that hosts are aware of the Crisis Intervention and Suicide Prevention Center (CISPC) at StarVista, which is available to them as needed 24 hours a day, seven days a week. - C. The Scattered Site Model includes the leasing of apartments/housing in various locations throughout the community.
-The lease agreements will be held by the youth participant.
-This site can include units where parenting youth ("scattered site-parent") live with their children, or a multibedroom apartment shared by more than one participant ("scattered site-single").
+The purpose of the meeting will be to check-in on the placement, identify what is going well and what can be improved, and recognize participant's achievements. - 11.
+Help participant nurture the host-family placement to promote permanency and/or a positive, lifelong connection. - 12.
+Serve as the point of contact for the host family and be available to respond to their questions or concerns. - 13.
+Maintain a role as a trauma-informed, solution-focused advocate for participants as they navigate through challenges or concerns that arise while in their living arrangement.
+Contractor will facilitate mutually agreed upon solutions between host family and participant whenever possible. - 14.
+Provide information and support for crisis intervention and suicide prevention to hosts and raise hosts' awareness of these services.
+Support will be provided 24 hours a day, seven days a week. - 15.
+Provide support to assist participant(s) transitioning from a host site to a more independent site such as a scattered site. - 16.
+Touch base with participants at least once a month to make sure their needs are being addressed. - C. The Scattered Site Model includes the leasing of apartments/housing in various locations throughout the community.
+The lease agreements will be held by the participant.
+This site can include units where parenting youth (scattered site-parent) live with their children, or a multi-bedroom apartment shared by more than one participant (scattered site-single).
 There must be a lease agreement in place, which case managers help facilitate.
-The model can also include housing arrangements in which the participant rents a room where the homeowner or master tenant functions solely as a landlord and does not provide any care and supervision to the participant.
+This model can also include housing arrangements in which the participant rents a room where the homeowner or master tenant functions solely as a landlord and does not provide any care or supervision to the participant.
 Ideally, the monthly rent shall not exceed 30% of participant's gross income.
 This model emphasizes preparing participants to transition into independence.
 Services are supportive and educational so that participants exit the program with a better understanding and readiness to navigate similar experiences in the future on their own, after program exit.
-The scattered-single model is projected to serve 17 youth, and the scattered-parent model is projected to serve up to 5 youth.
-However, the total number served may vary throughout the term of this Agreement.
+The scattered-single model is projected to serve 17-20 youth, and the scattered-parent model is projected to serve up to 5-7 youth.
+However, the total number served may vary.

-Under this model Contractor will:
+Under this model, Contractor will: